foxnewsnetwork/tracago/README.md

 12. Make it so that the agreement page also forces login if the user isn't logged in
 13. Make it so that, if both parties have already agreed, they are just forwarded to the contract
-14. find some way to get really long file names to not break the boundary on document show 16(high priority). change the way documents consider if they have attachments or not
+14. find some way to get really long file names to not break the boundary on document show
 17. resolve the double flash error for document rejection and approval

 Fixes